julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ### Blackthorn (Prunus spinosa)
 **The witch’s hedge and warrior’s staff.**

 Dark, thorny, and fierce, blackthorn grows at the edge of wild places.

 In Celtic folklore, it is the tree of spiritual battle.
 Its wood is carved into protective wands and staves, used to break curses or cast circles in times of magical war.

-Hung above the hearth or worn as an amulet, it keeps out intruders—both human and otherwise.
+Hung above the hearth or worn as an amulet, **it keeps out intruders—both human and otherwise**.

 ---

 These are just the top plants with protective powers, but there are a lot more to explore.
 Learn **[What Witches From Different Parts of the World Use for Protection](/world-magic-for-protection/)**.

+---

 ## Make Your Own Charm
 **Spell: The Charm of Thorns and Smoke**